 During his twelve-year stint with the USNR, he began a career in the computer field, and across his thirty-five years in the industry, saw the rise and fall of mainframes and the advent of the personal computer.
 Servers, websites and the internet came next, and now tablets and smart phones.
 He remains a specialist in the field.

-But book-learnin’ an’ career-buildin’ interests can wane, so with no formal training in the literary arts outside of public school, Corey set out to relearn that which he should have learned earlier in life.
-Much earlier.
-So after several college night courses, and many, many, many rejections, his writing came together.
-He was fortunate enough to catch the eye of
+But book-learnin’ an’ career-buildin’ interests wane, so with no formal training in the literary arts outside of public school, Corey set out to relearn that which he should have learned earlier in life.
+After several college night courses, and many, many, many rejections, his writing came together.
+Intrigue Publishing published his first novel and now, #2 is in editing.